leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/display/overlays.rst

 Hidden Wire
    Show only front-facing wireframes.
-   This is useful for a re-topology workflow.
+   This is useful for a retopology workflow.

    .. tip::